stevendiaz/stevendiaz.github.io/_posts/2016-03-15-lessons-in-code-pedagogy.markdown

 categories: test
 ---

 I wasn't ever exposed to programming until I was a sophomore in high school, but even then, the Computer Science class wasn't ever taken seriously.
 It was seen as a blow off (imagine that) and the small UIL Computer Science team that was formed was never given the exposure it deserves.
 But I soon realized that even _I_ was lucky to have gone to a high school with even a basic programming class.
-I've learned that it's an excellent outlet for creation and building logical
+I've learned that it's an excellent outlet for creation and building logical fundamentals.

 When I came into my position as the Service Chair for Texas LAN, I knew that STEM outreach was something that I wanted to implement, but I didn't really know what that entailed.
 After some poking around in Google and following suggestions from friends, I heard of an organization called Coderdojo, I offered to help get CS students to volunteer on sundays.
 Soon, I was at CoderDojo every weekend I could.
 I began to learn some amazing things about how kids learn and how social barriers can prevent us from reaching out and exploring topics we might have interest in.